conscienceli/IterNet/README.md

 Three examples are given by Jupiter notebooks.

 ## Pretrained Weights
-Here is a model trained with multiple datasets.
-Now I am using it as an universal model for retinal vessel extraction.
-In my test, it works well on new data even with very different brightness, color, etc.
+Here is a model trained with multiple datasets (all images are used for training).
+Now I am using it for universal retinal vessel extraction.
+In my test, it works well on new data even with very different brightness, color, etc. In my case, no fine-tunning is needed.

-Enjoy fine-tunning!

 [https://drive.google.com/file/d/1N8Jd_h4FuxbN2-5ElL4FuLQu1Uo3NDuZ/view?usp=sharing](https://drive.google.com/file/d/1N8Jd_h4FuxbN2-5ElL4FuLQu1Uo3NDuZ/view?usp=sharing)